conda/conda/docs/source/building/variants.rst

            - boost

 This example demonstrates several features:
-  * site-wide configuration with a specifically named config file (conda_build_config.yaml in your home folder).
+  * user-wide configuration with a specifically named config file (conda_build_config.yaml in your home folder).
 More options below in `Creating conda-build variant config files`_.
   * building against multiple versions of a single library (set versions